aka8921/weatherApp/README.md

 # weatherApp
-A single page react native app that displays the weather result [testing] from https://openweathermap.org
+A single page react native app that displays the weather result [test] from https://openweathermap.org

 ## How to install